SchoolOfCode/bootcamp-pre-course/README.md

 Most users interact with their modern computers using the GUI (graphic user interface) built into their operating system.
 This means that they can look through their files, open programs, etc. by clicking on icons like folders. 📁 However, as a programmer, you'll start to use the command line, where you type prompts into a text terminal, to tell your computer what to do directly. ⌨️ It might be weird at first, but trust us - when you get used to it, it's much faster!

 Learning to navigate a computer using the command line is a skill that gives you lots of power.
 It will also make you feel like a hacker in a movie.
 There are a few basic commands to learn first and a lot of more complex ones to learn later on.
 The important thing for you to take away is the pattern of a using a command, options and input.
 We've put together [this challenge](https://schoolofcode.github.io/line-commander/) for you to play through which should help you get to grips with the basics and also do some cool stuff!

+### Git and version control

+The image of the lone coder sitting in a dark corner, nestled under a hooded sweatshirt and tapping away in solitude is a stereotype thanks to countless movies and TV shows, but in reality, coding is a hugely collaborative endeavor.
+There are loads of benefits to multiple people working on the same codebase, but without a form of version control, the potential for getting wires crossed and overlapping each other's code looms.
+This is where version control tool comes in to save the day.
+During the bootcamp, the version control tool you'll be using is called Git.
+Hand in hand with Git, we'll also be using GitHub (where you're reading this right now), and once you start writing and sharing code in earnest, they'll soon become your best friends!

+First, make sure you follow [the instructions here](https://www.freecodecamp.org/news/git-first-time-setup/) to ensure you've installed Git correctly and have your credentials configured correctly.
+This will be another good chance to start interacting with your computer using the command line!

+Play through [this fun game](https://ohmygit.org/) to learn how Git works and the advantages of using it when coding and collaborating.
+It's a time machine for your code!

+Then you can follow the [tutorial here](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) to start getting your head around combining Git with GitHub.
+You can use this [cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf) for a quick reminder of the new command line commands you'll use when interacting with Git.
+If things get too complicated or you end up in a snarl, you can use [this site](https://dangitgit.com/en) to help unpick common Git issues in plain English.

 ### Putting it all together - your first projects